aliceliveprojects/TimeSeriesDataCapture_BrowseData/README.md

 ```

 ## Environment Variables

+*Auth App Name* and *Auth Client ID* can be located on the Auth0 Dashboard under the application Settings tab.

+*Auth Audience* and *Auth URL* can be located under the application Settings tab, under Show Advanced Setting, under the Endpoints tab

+*For help see Auth0](https://github.com/CMDT/TimeSeriesDataCapture#auth0)*

 | Variable             | Example                                  | Description                              |
 | -------------------- | ---------------------------------------- | ---------------------------------------- |
 | AUTH_APP_NAME        | *AUTH APP NAME*                          | Used by API service.
 Used to identify the app to the Auth0 authentication service.
 If you change this, you'll need to set up another app in the associated Auth0 Account. |